li223/Sarcasmfest/README.md

 # Note
 If you're one of the like 3 people that contributed before, you can contribute again.
 Just add `-2022` to the file name or something idk.

-Also forgot you can't commit to your own repos so lol that was a meme moment.
+~~Also forgot you can't commit to your own repos so lol that was a meme moment~~ nope you actually can.